angeloashmore/mochiko/README.md

 An automated GitHub issues generator for new projects.

-This tool helps teams bootstrap new GitHub repositories by generating a standard set of issues to track a project's prgress.
+This tool helps teams bootstrap new GitHub repositories by generating a standard set of issues to track a project's progress.

 The current set of issues is heavily influenced by the [Humaan Website Checklist][0].